Appointments Booking - Use Case - How to Create a Calendar Booking System in WordPress

 On this screen the user can also cancel the booking.

-Learn more: Appointments Booking - Appointments - Canceling an Appointment as User.
+Learn more: Appointment Booking Calendar - Appointments - Canceling an Appointment as User.

 Improving The Calendar